radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 Options:

 -u: Update an existing instance.
--d: Delete an existing instance.
--n: Name of the instances.
--D: Manager DN (root user) for the instance.
--w: Password for the manager DN.
--W: Encoded password for the manager DN.
--p: LDAP port of the instance.
--S: This is the SSL port number on which the server is supposed to listen.
--T: Is start TLS extension enabled?
--F: Specify the location of the keystore.
--t: Specify the type of the keystore for the server certificate.
--P: The password associated with your certificate when it was generated.
--Q: The encoded certificate password.
--a: The certificate alias.
--k: The scheduler port.
---vds-http-port: The RadiantOne instance HTTP port.
---vds-https-port: The RadiantOne instance HTTPS port.
---vds-admin-http-port: The RadiantOne instance Admin service HTTP port.
---vds-admin-https-port: The RadiantOne instance Admin service HTTPS port.
--l: The Control Panel HTTP port.
--o: The Control Panel HTTPS port.
--Z: The ZooKeeper connection string.
--C: The cluster name.
---main-cluster: Main cluster.
--V: Use local ZooKeeper?
--L: The ZooKeeper leader election port.
--M: The ZooKeeper ensemble port.
--N: The ZooKeeper client local port.
---zk-jmx-port: The ZooKeeper JMX port.
--r: Follower only?
--U: Remote read-only?
---zk-login: The ZooKeeper login.
---zk-password: The ZooKeeper password.
---zk-password-encoded: The encoded ZooKeeper password.
--h: Host Name (use to change the host name)
--j: JRE path
--H: Home directory for the instance
--s: Install as a service (only for Windows)
---setup-install: Installation setup from properties file
+<br> -d: Delete an existing instance.
+<br> -n: Name of the instances.
+<br> -D: Manager DN (root user) for the instance.
+<br> -w: Password for the manager DN.
+<br> -W: Encoded password for the manager DN.
+<br> -p: LDAP port of the instance.
+<br> -S: This is the SSL port number on which the server is supposed to listen.
+<br> -T: Is start TLS extension enabled?
+<br> -F: Specify the location of the keystore.
+<br> -t: Specify the type of the keystore for the server certificate.
+<br> -P: The password associated with your certificate when it was generated.
+<br> -Q: The encoded certificate password.
+<br> -a: The certificate alias.
+<br> -k: The scheduler port.
+<br> --vds-http-port: The RadiantOne instance HTTP port.
+<br> --vds-https-port: The RadiantOne instance HTTPS port.
+<br> --vds-admin-http-port: The RadiantOne instance Admin service HTTP port.
+<br> --vds-admin-https-port: The RadiantOne instance Admin service HTTPS port.
+<br> -l: The Control Panel HTTP port.
+<br> -o: The Control Panel HTTPS port.
+<br> -Z: The ZooKeeper connection string.
+<br> -C: The cluster name.
+<br> --main-cluster: Main cluster.
+<br> -V: Use local ZooKeeper?
+<br> -L: The ZooKeeper leader election port.
+<br> -M: The ZooKeeper ensemble port.
+<br> -N: The ZooKeeper client local port.
+<br> --zk-jmx-port: The ZooKeeper JMX port.
+<br> -r: Follower only?
+<br> -U: Remote read-only?
+<br> --zk-login: The ZooKeeper login.
+<br> --zk-password: The ZooKeeper password.
+<br> --zk-password-encoded: The encoded ZooKeeper password.
+<br> -h: Host Name (use to change the host name)
+<br> -j: JRE path
+<br> -H: Home directory for the instance
+<br> -s: Install as a service (only for Windows)
+<br> --setup-install: Installation setup from properties file

 When updating an instance, you would pass -u -n newvdsinstance with new user ID, new password, or new port.
 If you don’t want to change one of the parameters (-D, -w, or -p), then just enter the current value.

->[!note]
->If you want to change the port of the instance, you must stop the RadiantOne service before running the update command.
+>[!note] If you want to change the port of the instance, you must stop the RadiantOne service before running the update command.

 For example, to change the port for newvdsinstance, make sure that the RadiantOne instance is stopped and then use the following to change the port to 6389:

-`C:\radiantone\vds\bin>instancemanager -u -n newvdsinstance -p 6389 -D "cn=directory manager” -w secret`
+C:\radiantone\vds\bin>instancemanager -u -n newvdsinstance -p 6389 -D "cn=directory manager” -w secret

 When deleting an instance, you would pass `-d -n <name of instance>`.
 For example, to delete newvdsinstance use:

-`C:\radiantone\vds\bin>instancemanager -d -n newvdsinstance`
+C:\radiantone\vds\bin>instancemanager -d -n newvdsinstance

 ### Manually Keep Configuration Synchronized

 When RadiantOne is deployed in a classic active/active or active/passive architecture, and not deployed in a cluster, configuration changes (e.g. server settings, new views…etc.) are not automatically shared/synchronized across all servers.
 Every time changes are made to one production server, they must be made on the other production servers.
-Refer to the RadiantOne Operations Guide, section titled: Migrating Configuration Changes across Existing Environments for details.
+Refer to the [RadiantOne Operations Guide](/documentation/operations-guide/01-overview), section titled: Migrating Configuration Changes across Existing Environments for details.

 ## Multiple Clusters/Data Centers

 When deploying RadiantOne in multiple data centers, each data center is configured as its own cluster (set of clusters).
 RadiantOne Universal Directory stores in each cluster should be configured for inter-cluster replication.
 Persistent cache architectures must be configured appropriately depending on whether the authoritative backends are accessible by all sites/data centers.
 These topics are discussed in this section.

 Although data (Universal Directory stores or persistent cache) can be replicated across clusters, configuration changes are not.
 Configuration changes must be manually migrated every time a change is made in the primary data center.
-Refer to the RadiantOne Operations Guide, section titled: Migrating Configuration Changes across Existing Environments for details.
+Refer to the [RadiantOne Operations Guide](/documentation/operations-guide/01-overview), section titled: Migrating Configuration Changes across Existing Environments for details.

 ### Inter-cluster Replication for Universal Directory Stores